sivaram143/sivaram143.github.io/resume.md

 Professional Summary
 --------------------

-*   Good understanding of overall web design including basic usability, accessibility, industry standards, architecture, and navigation
+*   Good understanding of end-end web application development including basic usability, accessibility, industry standards, architecture, and navigation
-*   Web development experience on Linux servers.
+*   Skilled in grasping the big picture, conceptualizing, developing, implementing solutions.
+*   Insightful professional with notable success in leading and developing new customer requirements while participating in planning, analysis and implementation.
-*   Experience in HTML/CSS (Jade/less)
+*   Experience in HTML/CSS (Jade/less), Bootstrap framework
-*   Having good knowledge of Twitter Bootstrap framework.
-*   Experience in JavaScript and AngularJS
+*   Hands-on Experience in JavaScript, AngularJS and react with redux(state container)
-*   Experience in PHP/MySql application development
+*   Hands-on Experience in PHP/MySql application development
-*   Experience in Node.js and asynchronous programming using Express framework
 *   Ability to translate wireframes into functional web apps using HTML5, AngularJS, Node.js, and Mongo
+*   Experience in Node.js and asynchronous programming using Express, loopback, Socket.io frameworks
-*   Hands on experience on NoSQL database – ideally MongoDB
+*   Hands-on experience on NoSQL database – ideally MongoDB, Cassandra
-*   Hands on experience in source code management (GIT)
+*   Hands-on experience in source code management (GIT)
 *   Experience in Test-driven development
-*   Hands on experience in react with redux(state container)
+*   Hands on experience in R and MS Excel
+*   Experience in Developing web applications using **R-shiny**
+*   Experience in Developing documentation using R-markdown files
 *   Versed in both agile and waterfall development techniques.
-*   Experience in cloud platforms such as AWS
+*   Experience in cloud platforms such as AWS (EC2, S3, IAM, CloudWatch)
+*   Having experience in Python modules (**numpy**, **pandas**, **Matplotlib**)
+*   Having knowledge on developing web application using python-Django framework
 *   Experience in Automated route process using scripts (bash, python, js)
+*   Knowledge on latest languages like Kafka, Spark,
+*   Understanding of machine learning algorithms with **Spark MLib**
 *   Able to handle multiple projects and competing deadlines
 *   Coordinating the installation of software system.
 *   Provide ongoing application support and troubleshooting.
 *   Be responsive to change requests and feature requests
 *   Write code that is cross-platform and cross-device compatible
 *   Organizing technical meetups to enhance skills
+*   Aspire to face new challenges and achieve new milestones.
 *   Tracked and solved tickets for defects on bug reporting tool (Mantis/Bugzilla)
 *   Be an active member of cloud and mobile industry and attend meetups, conferences, etc
 *   Maintaining APIs and existing applications